spyder-ide/spyder/spyder/utils/help/tutorial.rst

   If you comment or remove the line ``hello()`` from the program and run the whole file again (by pressing :kbd:`F5`, or selecting :menuselection:`Run --> Run`), nothing will be printed (because the function ``hello`` is defined but not called, *i.e.* not executed).

-Now you should know how to execute a Python program that you have in the editor pane in Spyder using the IPython console.
+Now you should know how to execute a Python program that you have in the :guilabel:`Editor` pane in Spyder using the :guilabel:`IPython Console`.

 If you are just starting to learn Python, this is probably a good point to return to your text book/course and look at further basic examples.

-The next section gives more detailed information how you can execute *parts* of your code from the editor in the IPython console.
+The next section gives more detailed information how you can execute *parts* of your code from the :guilabel:`Editor` in the :guilabel:`IPython Console`.
 This is a more advanced technique but can be very useful.
 You may also be interested in the option to execute "cells", `chunks of code that are separated by delimiters <cell-shortcut-ref_>`__.

 .. _call-functions-console-ref:

-Call existing functions in the console
+Call existing functions in the Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have executed the :file:`hello.py` program, the function object ``hello`` is defined and known to the IPython console.
+Once you have executed the :file:`hello.py` program, the function object ``hello`` is defined and known to the :guilabel:`IPython Console`.
-We can thus call the function from the console like this:
+We can thus call the function from the :guilabel:`Console` like this:

-* Type ``hello()`` in the console (next to ``In [?]`` prompt, where ``?`` is a count of the number of times you've executed something), and press the :kbd:`Enter` key.
+* Type ``hello()`` in the :guilabel:`Console` (next to ``In [?]`` prompt, where ``?`` is a count of the number of times you've executed something), and press the :kbd:`Enter` key.

   You should find that the ``hello()`` function is executed again, *i.e.* printing ``Hello World`` a second time.
-  Your function call at the console together with the output should look like this:
+  Your function call at the :guilabel:`Console` together with the output should look like this:

   .. code-block:: python